pat-alt/pat-alt.github.io/content/talks/posts/2023-juliacon-eindhoven/proposal.md

 parallelizer = MPIParallelizer(MPI.COMM_WORLD)
 ```

-and then just use the `@with_parallelizer` followed by the `parallelizer` object and the standard API call to evaluate counterfactuals:
+and then just use the `@with_parallelizer` macro followed by the `parallelizer` object and the standard API call to evaluate counterfactuals:

 ```julia
 @with_parallelizer parallelizer evaluate(counterfactuals)
 ```

-Under the hood we use standard [MPI.jl](https://juliaparallel.org/MPI.jl/latest/) routines for distributed computing.
+Under the hood we use common [MPI.jl](https://juliaparallel.org/MPI.jl/latest/) routines for distributed computing.
 To avoid depending on [MPI.jl](https://juliaparallel.org/MPI.jl/latest/) we use [package extensions](https://www.youtube.com/watch?v=TiIZlQhFzyk).
 Similarly, the `ThreadsParallelizer` can be used for multi-threading where we rely on `Base.Threads` routines.
 It is also possible to combine both forms of parallelization by setting the `threaded` keyword argument of the `MPIParallelizer` to `true`.

 ### 🏅 Benchmarking Counterfactuals (case study)